 Our Drivers go above and beyond as far as giving back goes.
 It's not unusual for our drivers to take their own initiative to give back to the community, with the help of passengers, as they travel the country.

-Kiwi Experience’s eco-friendly answer to increased demand for accommodation from passengers has been to install glamping tents at key locations en route.
-Where possible, they are powered by solar pods and we remove them at the end of the summer season - leaving nothing but footprints and plenty of memories.
-These glamping tents (glamour meets camping) are a unique way for Kiwi Experience passengers to enjoy the country – sleep under the stars whilst you’re here!
+Kiwi Experience’s eco-friendly answer to increased demand for accommodation from passengers has been to install glamping (glamour meets camping!) tents at key locations en-route.
+Where possible, they are powered by solar pods and we remove them at the end of the summer season - allowing Mother Nature to take back the lands they occupy after our visitors return home.
+Our glamping sites are a unique way for Kiwi Experience passengers to enjoy the country; bringing our passengers closer to nature.
 Read Jordan Hosner's glamping story with Kiwi Experience.

 TREES FOR SURVIVAL

-Trees for Survival is an environmental education programme which involves young people growing and planting native trees to restore natural habitats by helping landowners revegetate erosion prone land, improve stream flow and water quality and increase biodiversity.
+Trees for Survival is an environmental education programme which involves young people learning about trees and how important they are for our future.
+The objective to grow and plant native trees to restore natural habitats by helping landowners revegetate erosion prone land, improve stream flow and water quality, increase biodiversity, and to keep New Zealand beautiful.

-When you buy your pass with Kiwi Experience, you have the option to offset your carbon footprint by purchasing a tree which we'll plant.
-Eventually, we'd love to have our own forest of native trees.
+When you buy your pass with Kiwi Experience, you have the option to help offset your carbon footprint by purchasing a tree which Kiwi Experience will plant with help from a local school.
+Eventually, we'd love to have our own forest of native trees and offset our carbon footprint entirely.
+You can also donate to our Give A Little page.

 Our support is such that many of the Kiwi’s are named after Kiwi Experience drivers!
 For every Kiwi Experience passenger that takes the tour – we donate an additional per person contribution to the centre!
 The behind the scenes tour of this working kiwi nursery and hatchery allows an insight into the entire process of kiwi conservation – from egg collection in the wild, incubation, hatching and raising of the kiwi until it’s ready to be released.
 Put this on your #NZMustDo list!